facebook/react/packages/react-events/README.md

 ### requestGlobalOwnership(): boolean

-The current Event Component instance can request global ownership of the event system.
-When an Event Component instance has global ownership, only that instance and its responder are active.
-To release ownership to other event responders, either `releaseOwnership()` must be called or the Event Component instance that had global ownership must be unmounted.
+The current Event Responder instance can request global ownership of the event system.
+When an Event Responder instance has global ownership, only that instance and its responder are active.
+To release ownership to other event responders, either `releaseOwnership()` must be called or the Event Responder instance that had global ownership must be unmounted.
 Calling `requestGlobalOwnership` also returns `true`/`false` if the request was successful.

 ### setTimeout(func: () => void, delay: number): Symbol